 The increase of Dynamic Range with Multi-Exposure is not only describable with words and pictures but also measurable with objective data.

-This kind of Dynamic Range is usually only achieved with drum scanners, which can cost up to many times the price of a flatbed or film scanner such as the tested Epson Perfection V700.
+This kind of Dynamic Range is usually only achieved with drum scanners, which can cost up to many times the price of a flatbed or film scanner.

-- Unfortunately not every scanner can support Multi-Exposure.
+Unfortunately not every scanner can support Multi-Exposure.
 Some models do not allow variation in exposure time for technical reasons.
-To find out if your scanner supports Multi-Exposure, please have a look at our
+To find out if your scanner supports Multi-Exposure, please have a look at our compatibility list below.

-- Multi-Exposure is a feature of SilverFast scanner software SilverFast SE Plus and SilverFast Ai Studio.
-Thus, it's also part of our Archive Suite software packages.
-If you already own a different SilverFast edition, but are wanting to use Multi-Exposure, we offer the possibility to receive a crossgrade at a reduced rate.
+Multi-Exposure is a feature of SilverFast scanner software SilverFast SE Plus and SilverFast Ai Studio.
+Thus, it’s also part of our Archive Suite software packages.
+If you already own a different SilverFast edition, but are wanting to use Multi-Exposure, we offer the possibility to receive an upgrade at a reduced rate.